deadmantfa/churchProject/README.md

 churchProject
 =============

-This is a basic church project create with Yii framework along with few open source extensions for Church Administration
+This is a basic church project created with Yii framework along with few open source extensions for Church Administration.